oracle-livelabs/analytics-ai/generative-ai-agent-oda/oda/oda.md

     ![ODA Active](images/oda_active.png)

-## Task 2: Create REST Service for the OCI Functions
+## Task 2: Create a REST Service for the OCI Functions

 This task involves creating REST service which will be used by ODA to connect to OCI Functions.
 The REST Service will be created for the ODA created in Task 1.